lightning/bolts/04-onion-routing.md

     - otherwise:
       - MUST abort processing and report a route failure.

-The above requirements prevent a node along the route from retrying a payment multiple times and attempting to track a payment's progress via traffic analysis.
+The above requirements prevent any hop along the route from retrying a payment multiple times and attempting to track a payment's progress via traffic analysis.
 Note that this could be accomplished using a log of previous shared secrets or HMACs, which could be forgotten once the HTLC would not be accepted